ianomad/ianomad.github.io/_posts/2020-08-11-Productivity-Notes.md

 **Oxytocin**.
 We feel this when hugging friends, family, and partners.
 In the feeling of friendship, love, safety, care, or that "Plan B" that we can always rely on as support if things go wildly wrong.
 It is a reliability aspect of survival and quite fundamental in collective alignment as well.

-**Endorphine** is a stress supressor.
+**Endorphin** is a stress supressor.
 When one is jogging and injured their toe, they might not feel it until after the jogging is over.
 It makes perfect sense in the puzzle of survival, because if you are being chased my a tiger, you wouldn't wanna feel the pain until you are safe and brain helps us supress it.

 <br/>